Charlie Sheen is still ranting--but move over, Chuck Lorre, there's a new target.

-Now back to his "troll" co-star Cryer.
+Now back to his "troll" costar Cryer.
 Sheen had been expecting a sympathetic phone call from his Emmy-winning wingman when Sheen first launched his war with show creator Lorre.

 "Jon has not called me.
 He's a turncoat, a traitor, a troll.
 Clearly he's a troll," said Sheen.
 "He issued a statement.
 Is it gonna take me calling him a 'traitor, juvenile and scared' for him to get it?"

-(Sheen might be misinformed on this count.
+Sheen might be misinformed on this count.
 E!
 News has repeatedly requested a statement from Cryer since Sheen first lashed out against the show over a week ago, but Cryer, via his rep, has declined to enter the fray.
-Cryer did do a sketch on Ellen riffing on his current unemployment but did not address Sheen directly; there was also a fake statement on Twitter from a spoof Cryer saying he was "shocked" with the whole debacle.)
+Cryer did do a sketch on Ellen riffing on his current unemployment but did not address Sheen directly; there was also a fake statement on Twitter from a spoof Cryer saying he was " shocked " with the whole debacle.

 Sheen has kinder words for some other cast and crew of the show, specifically citing several who are "not trolls" because they reached out and called him.
 Most notably "half man" Angus T. Jones, Conchata Ferrell (Berta the housekeeper), Melanie Lynskey (Rose the neighbor), Marin Hinkle (Judith Harper) and show director Jamie Widdoes.

-And if Cryer does decide to reach out now?
+And what if Cryer calls Sheen now?

 "What's there to say?
 I'll tell him 'You're a little late.
 Goodbye, troll,' " said Sheen.
 "When I'm starring in multimillion-dollar films and he's begging me for a supporting role I'll say, 'You left me out in the cold with all of your guilt and stupidity.' "